Black Scottish people

-Black Scottish people are a racial or ethnic group of Scottish who identify as or are ethnically African or Black.
+Black Scottish people (also referred to as African-Scottish, Afro-Scottish, or Black Scottish) are a racial or ethnic group of Scottish who are ethnically African or Black.
 Used in association with black Scottish identity, the term commonly refers to Scottish of Black African and African-Caribbean descent.
-The group (also referred to as African-Scottish, Afro-Scottish, or Black Scottish) represent approximately 0.7 percent of the total population of Scotland.
+The group represents approximately 1.2 percent of the total population of Scotland.